EventStore/documentation/docs/clients/grpc/subscribing-to-streams/README.md

 ### Subscribing to a stream

 To subscribe to a stream from a specific position, you need to provide a *stream position*.
-This can be `Start`, `End` or a `ulong` position.
+This can be `Start`, `End` or a *big int* (unsigned 64 bit integer) position.

 The following subscribes to the stream "some-stream" at position 20, this means that events 21 and onward will be handled: